hiker/xios-2252/README.md

 There is no guarantee that the bug fixes and/or patches here work in general, and I would strongly encourage to use the original repository.

+The `patches` directory contains individual patch files which can be applied with `patch -p1<patch/XXX`.
+I hope this helps using the patches here in other environments (e.g. spack).